- Men's Sports

 He and his wife Kathy reside in Forest City.

-Katie Schutjer (Kitzman) begins her second season as assistant coach for the Waldorf College Women's Basketball Team.
+Katie (Kitzman) Schutjer begins her second season as assistant coach for the Waldorf College Women's Basketball Team.

 Prior to coming to Waldorf College, Schutjer started her coaching career at Simpson College under head coach Brian Niemuth, one of the winningest basketball coaches at the NCAA DIII level.
 Schutjer served as the junior varsity head coach at Simpson College from 2010 - 2012.

 Schutjer is a native of Gilman, IA, and graduated from Simpson College in 2010 with a Bachelor's Degree in sports administration and marketing.
 She was a member of the Simpson College women's basketball team from 2008-2010.
 Her team was IIAC Conference Champions and NCAA DIII National Tournament partipcants in both 2009 and 2010.
-In her senior year, Schutjer was a first team IIAC selection, an academic IIAC selection, team defensive player of the year, team MVP, and team captain.
+During her senior campaign, Schutjer was a first team IIAC selection, an academic IIAC selection, team defensive player of the year, team MVP, and team captain.
 That year she held the highest 3pt. shooting percentage and one of the top overall shooting percentages in the IIAC.

 Prior to attending Simpson College, Schutjer attended Marshalltown Community College.
 While earning her Associates in Arts Degree, Schutjer was a first team ICCAC and academic ICCAC selection for the women's basketball team.